gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It wasn't just that he was carrying strangers or that those strangers were wounded and weary.
 When clouds died they just spread out into nothing.
-The thought that something could end but still be there---that it could go from being alive to being like a rock or a log---made the canvas-wrapped corpses on the cloud's back frightening in a way that storm winds and lightning would never be.
+The thought that something could end but still be there—that it could go from being alive to being like a rock or a log—made the canvas-wrapped corpses on the cloud's back frightening in a way that storm winds and lightning would never be.